gowthamrajbm/QlikSense-Text-Button-Design/README.md

 Installation
 ------------

-Copy the Text-Button Design Folder to your Extension folder in Sense installation folder.
+Extract the files to a folder in Extensions folder in Sense installation folder.

 Usage
 -------